HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Method

-\textbf{Simplification in Practice (Isotropic Assumption):} In our actual implementation, for computational efficiency and stability, we assume the covariance matrix is diagonal and isotropic, i.e., $\boldsymbol{\Sigma}_{g,ij} = (\sigma_{g,ij})^2 \mathbf{I}$, where $\sigma_{g,ij} \in \mathbb{R}^+$ is a scalar standard deviation.
-Under this simplification, the Mahalanobis distance reduces to the squared \textbf{Euclidean distance} divided by the variance:
+For computational efficiency and stability, we assume the covariance matrix is diagonal and isotropic, i.e., $\boldsymbol{\Sigma}_{b,ij} = (\sigma_{b,ij})^2 \mathbf{I}$.
+Under this simplification, the probability reduces to the scaled squared Euclidean distance, given by

-\textbf{Intuition:} As illustrated in Fig \ref{fig2:correlation}, while SQ hyperpriors predict a Gaussian on 1D line, our method predicts a Gaussian probability "cloud" in the D-dimensional (visualized as D = 2) embedding space.
-Its center is determined by $\boldsymbol{\mu}_{g,ij}$, and its shape and spread are controlled by $\sigma_{g,ij}$.
-The codebook vectors $\mathbf{e}_k$ act as anchors in this space; those closer to the cloud's center receive higher probability.
-The covariance reflects the model's uncertainty about the feature at that location, influencing the concentration of the probability distribution, and thus the bitrate.
+Intuitively, while SQ hyperpriors predict a 1D Gaussian, our method predicts a high-dimensional Gaussian probability ``cloud'' in the embedding space.
+Codebook anchors closer to the cloud's center receive higher probability, while the spread $\sigma_{b,ij}$ reflects the model's uncertainty, effectively controlling the concentration of the distribution and the resulting bitrate.